-The Food, Nutrition and Dietetics (FND) sequence is a Didactic Program in Dietetics (DPD Program) which prepares students for dietetic internships and careers in promoting optimal health by incorporating positive food choices and nutrition strategies which influence the overall well-being of individuals and communities.
+The Dietetics option is a Didactic Program in Dietetics (DPD Program) which prepares students for dietetic internships and careers in promoting optimal health by incorporating positive food choices and nutrition strategies which influence the overall well-being of individuals and communities.
 Our DPD Program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics.

 Graduates are eligible to begin a dietetic internship, if matched.
 Students generally apply for a post-graduate dietetic internship during their last semester.
 Dietetic internships require a minimum 1200 hours of preprofessional practice experience, approximately 8 months full time.
 Most internships are typically 10-12 months long, or longer if combined with graduate coursework or a required master's degree.
 Though completion of a DPD program meets the requirements for a dietetic internship, it is not a guarantee of being matched to a dietetic internship.